wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/the-raspberry-pi-frc-console.rst

 The system status shows what the CPU on the rPI is doing at any time.
 There are two columns of status values, on being a 1 second average and the other a 5 second average.
 Shown is:

--   free and available RAM on the PI
+-   Free and available RAM on the PI
--   CPU usage for user processes and system processes as well as idle time.
+-   CPU usage for user processes and system processes as well as idle time
--   And network bandwidth - which allows one to determine if the used camera bandwidth is exceeding the maximum bandwidth allowed in the robot rules for any year.
+-   Network bandwidth - which allows one to determine if the used camera bandwidth is exceeding the maximum bandwidth allowed in the robot rules for any year

 Vision Status
 -------------